ArshiaAA9/SunnyEngine/README.md

 # SunnyEngine

-SunnyEngine is a simple personal 2D physics engine project, written in c++ with sdl.
+SunnyEngine is a simple personal 2D physics engine project, written in c++.

 Currently only supports rigid and fully elastic bodies.